Digital Privacy Under Attack: Challenges and Enablers: Attacks on Privacy-preserving Models

-In recent years, various private ML models have been deployed with public access to querying interfaces, such as the popular \textit{ML-as-a-service} (MLaaS), which allows users to train and get private models using confidential data or conduct queries on private models without disclosing any private information related to the ML models themselves.
-As the growing tension between public access and model confidentiality, the potential attack aiming to ``steal'' the functionality of ML models with little prior knowledge of training data or parameters has been motivated --- which is referred to as the \textit{model extraction attack}.
-In \textit{model extraction attacks}, the adversary strives to copy or steal secret model parameters by sending repeated queries to these prediction APIs, to compromise model confidentiality and steal an equivalent or near-equivalent private ML model, with which the subsequent model inversion attacks or malicious evasion attacks can be possible or more efficient.
-Apart from that, due to the huge training cost, the extraction of sensitive ML models may incur huge commercial losses. \Cref{fig:extraction} reveals the situation where the adversary accesses a private black-box model $f$ trained through \textit{MLaaS} and tries to ``steal" an approximated model $f'$.
+In \textit{model extraction attacks}, the adversary attempts to copy or steal secret model parameters by sending repeated queries to these prediction APIs, to compromise model confidentiality and steal an equivalent or near-equivalent private ML model, which can be used for subsequent model inversion attacks or malicious evasion attacks.
+Furthermore, due to the huge training costs, the extraction of sensitive ML models may incur huge commercial losses. \Cref{fig:extraction} shows the situation where the adversary has access to a private black-box model $f$ trained by \textit{MLaaS} and attempts to ``steal'' an approximate model $f'$.

-Many researchers have demonstrated the feasibility of model extraction attacks in real-world applications, fully reflecting the risk of privacy model leakage. \citet{tramer2016stealing} presented \textit{equation-solving model extraction attacks} and \textit{decision tree extraction attacks} using class labels along with high-precision confidence values returned by ML prediction APIs. \citet{wang2018stealing} observed the fact that when the target parameters are obtained, the objective function's gradient is close to $\boldsymbol 0$, thus introducing the \textit{hyper-parameter stealing attacks} against various machine learning algorithms. \Citet{yan2021monitoring} presented an adaptive query-flooding for duplication attack by extracting model information using black-box access. \Citet{zhu2021hermes} proposed \textit{Hermes Attack}, a new model-extraction attack using a large-scale reverse engineering and semantic reconstruction. \citet{luo2022feature} verified that the adversary could extract the model parameters and reconstruct the model features from a model with Shapely value.
+Numerous studies have shown the feasibility of model extraction attacks in real-world applications, underscoring the risk of private model leakage. \citet{tramer2016stealing} introduced equation-solving and decision tree extraction attacks exploiting class labels alongside confidence scores returned by ML prediction APIs. \citet{wang2018stealing} identified the principle that when targeted parameters are retrieved, the objective function's gradient approaches zero—revealing an attack known as hyper-parameter stealing.
+Minimal changes in the objective function indicate proximity to its minimum, exposing critical parameters and structural information.

-On the whole, the \textit{model extraction attack} may violate the training-set privacy, destroy model monetization and promote model evasion.
-At the same time, when the model is successfully extracted, it can be further exploited together with white-box inversion attacks~\cite{fredrikson2015model} or membership inference attacks~\cite{shokri2017membership}, which poses a greater privacy threat.